 15- Let Loose At The Castles N’ Coasters Amusement Park

-Castles N’ Coasters is an amusement park with wild west and ancient middle eastern themes covering 10 acres (4 ha) and offers a range of attractions to keep visitors of all ages entertained.
+Castles N’ Coasters is an amusement park with wild west and ancient middle eastern themes covering 10 acres (4 ha) and offers a range of attractions to entertain visitors of all ages.

 With 10 rides, including two rollercoasters, bumper boats, go-karts, mini-golf and an arcade, it is great for a fun night with the whole family.